KyleBenedictLui/sample-maven-git-for-pluralsight/README.md

 # Welcome to sample-maven-git-for-pluralsight
-This is a sample repository with a Maven Project for Pluralsight course
+This is a sample repository with a Maven Project for Pluralsight course by Kyle